cplagz/GarDoor-Car/README.md

 When the CLOSE payload is received on this topic, GarDoor-Car momentarily activates the relay connected to the garage door opener to cause the door to close.
 By default, GarDoor-Car is configured to activate the same relay for the OPEN and CLOSE payloads, as most (if not all) garage door openers operate manually by momentarily closing the same circuit to both open and close.

 When the STATE payload is received on this topic, GarDoor-Car publishes the status of the garage door (open or closed) to the topic gardoor/1/status and the occupied status of the car (true or false) to the topic gardoor/2/status.
 The distance measurements for the door and car sensors are also included in these messages.
 These messages are published with the "retain" flag set.
 (Note: To address a current issue in Home Assistant that may result in MQTT platforms not showing the correct garage door and car status after a HA restart, it is recommended that you create an automation in Home Assistant that publishes the STATE payload on HA start.
-An example is provided in the Configuring Home Assistant section of this documentation.)
+An example is provided in the Home Assistant Configuration section of this documentation.)

 When the state of the garage door changes (either because GarDoor-Car (via HA/MQTT or Blynk app) has triggered the door to open or close, or because the door has been opened or closed via a remote, pushbutton switch, key switch, or manually), GarDoor-Car publishes the status (open or closed) and sensor distance measurement of the garage door to gardoor/door/1/status.
 These messages are published with the "retain" flag set.